-Most of the patients suffer from leukaemia (blood cancer) or another serious blood disease, but patients with certain forms of rare inborn metabolic disorders, inborn immunodeficiency, or extensive irradiation exposure may also be treated.
-Stem cell transplantation may be a life saving treatment in these instances.
+Most of the patients suffer from leukaemia (blood cancer) or other serious blood diseases, but patients with certain rare inborn metabolic disorders, inborn immunodeficiencies or extensive irradiation damage may also be treated.
+Stem cell transplantation may be a life saving treatment in these conditions.

 CAN I WITHDRAW AT ANY TIME?

-You may withdraw at any time before the transplant, and you do not need to give a reason.
+You may withdraw at any time before the pre-treatment of the patient starts, and you do not need to give a reason.